Spread complexity as classical dilaton solutions: Complexity for low-rank algebras

+In \cite{Caputa:2021sib} an elegant interpretation of Krylov complexity was found as a volume contained on the information metric for $SL(2,R), SU(2)$ and Heisenberg-Weyl symmetry groups.
+Additionally, the authors demonstrated that, for these examples, the Krylov complexity operator (\ref{KCompOperator}) can be identified with an isometry of the information metric. \\ \\ For our later use, we provide here a modest generalisation of these results.
+We consider a low-rank algebra spanned by one pair of ladder operators and their commutator, $L_{+}, L_{-}, \left[L_{-}, L_{+} \right]${\footnote{These operators are denoted as $K$ in section \ref{kill} for the $su(1,1)$ algebra.}}.
+The algebra we consider is

 parametrised by the real structure constant $f$.
-To recover $su(1,1), su(2)$ and the Heisenberg-Weyl algebra we have $f=1,-1$ and $0$ respectively\footnote{Note that to match with \eqref{sl2R}, one have to identify $L_1\rightarrow L_-$ and $L_{-1}\rightarrow L_+$, besides using $f=1$.}.
-The $su(1,1)$ algebra is isomorphic to the $sl(2,R)$ algebra of \eqref{sl2R}. \\ \\ To proceed with the computation (both of state spread complexity and Nielsen complexity) we need to specify a reference state.
+To recover $su(1,1), su(2)$ and the Heisenberg-Weyl algebra we have $f=1,-1$ and $0$ respectively. \\ \\ To proceed with the computation (both of state spread complexity and Nielsen complexity) we need to specify a reference state.
 A possible choice is the highest weight state defined by

 which we will specify as the reference state $|\psi_0 \rangle = |w\rangle$.
 The reason for the subscript $0$ will be clear shortly.
-Any group element acting on this reference state may be parametrised as
+Any group element acting on this reference state may be parameterised as

 where $z$ is a complex coordinate that depends on the parameters $a_{+}$ and $a_{0}$.
-As highlighted in section \ref{sec:basics}, this is precisely a generalized coherent state \cite{Perelomov}.
-These states are in a one-to-one correspondence with elements of $G/([L_{-}, L_{+}] )$.
+As highlighted in section \ref{sec:basics}, this is precisely a generalized coherent state \cite{Perelomov} and these states are in a one-to-one correspondence with elements of $G/([L_{-}, L_{+}] )$.
 This manifold of states represents the set of accessible target states.
 The reference state is also represented by a point on this manifold, in this case $z=0$. \\ \\ We compute the Fubini-Study metric for these low-rank algebras following \eqref{FSdef} as

 This is a metric of constant scalar curvature given by

 Note that the scalar curvature is dependent on the algebra structure constant and the weight of the reference state.
 In particular (for positive $w_0$) we recover Euclidean $AdS_2$, $dS_2$ and flat geometries for the $su(1,1)$, $su(2)$ and Heisenberg algebras respectively, in agreement with \cite{Caputa:2021sib}.
 One can easily check that a parametrization